nknorg/nkn-sdk-go/README.md

 }
 ```

-Register name for this wallet (only a-z and length 8-12):
+Register name for this wallet:
 ```go
 txid, err = w.RegisterName("somename")
 if err == nil {